ProjectSidewalk/sidewalk-panorama-tools/README.md

 # sidewalk-panorama-tools

 ## 1.0 About
 This repository contains a set of Python scripts, intended to be used with data from [Project Sidewalk](https://github.com/ProjectSidewalk/SidewalkWebpage).
-They will take label data pulled from the Sidewalk database, and after downloading the appropriate panoramas from Google Street View, create a folder full of JPEG crops of these labels.
+Previously they took label data pulled from the Sidewalk database.
+In the new implementation the metadata must be provided by CSV file.
+After downloading the appropriate panoramas from Google Street View, it will create a folder full of JPEG crops of these labels.
 These crops can be used for ML and computer vision applications.

 The scripts were written on a Linux system, and specifically tested only on Ubuntu 20.04 64-bit.
 However, any Linux distro should work as long as the required python packages listed in `requirements.txt` can be installed.

-Previously depth maps were calculated using downloaded metadata.
+Previously depth maps were calculated using downloaded metadata from Google Street View.
 This data is no longer available online, but the method of setting this up on different operating systems has been maintained for reference below:

 * Usage on any other OS will likely require recompiling the `decode_depthmap` binary for your system using [this source](https://github.com/jianxiongxiao/ProfXkit/blob/master/GoogleMapsScraper/decode_depthmap.cpp).